 Two years into the job, frightened after a recent murder case involving trainees in the area, she asked to change from night to day shift.
-Her request was denied, and feeling that was the last straw, Shi jumped from the roof of the paper factory.
+Her request was denied, and feeling that was the last straw, Shi

+jumped from the roof of the paper factory.
 She survived with a broken back and was hospitalized for four months.
 At the time of our interview, two years later, she was still receiving daily physiotherapy treatment and monthly sessions with a psychiatrist to treat depression.

-Above left, Shi Jianhua, who attempted suicide because of her working conditions; lawyer and shelter organiser Zhen Kai; trainees working on the shelter's own farm.
+suicide because of her

+working conditions;

+lawyer and shelter

+organiser Zhen Kai;

+trainees working on

+the shelter's own farm.